-Homer's 5,000 residents appreciate that Homer has plenty of amenities, options for entertainment and world class outdoor activities, all while maintaining a small-town feel.
+Homer's 5,700 residents appreciate that Homer has plenty of amenities, options for entertainment and world class outdoor activities, all while maintaining a small-town feel.

-Housing: Living in Alaska presents many opportunities and challenges, and finding a home is often one of them.
+Housing - Living in Alaska presents many opportunities and challenges, and finding a home is often one of them.
 Luckily, Homer has an active real estate market.
 Average home prices and rents on the Kenai Peninsula are among the lowest in the State.
-Housing, which is typically a family's largest expenditure, is 21% less expensive in Homer than Anchorage.
+Housing, which is typically a family's largest expenditure, is 13% less expensive in Homer than Anchorage.

 Health Care - The diversity and quality of health care services available in Homer is notable.
 South Peninsula Hospital is Homer's full-service hospital offering a wide range of general and specialty services in a patient-focused and state-of-the-art facility.
-It, combined with Homer's wide variety of highly skilled complementary medical practitioners, provides residents with the highest quality, comprehensive health and wellness care.
+Combined with Homer's wide variety of highly skilled complementary medical practitioners, SPH provides residents with the highest quality, comprehensive health and wellness care.

-Outdoor Activities: Homer is well known for its sport fishing (it is the "Halibut Capital of the World" after all), for a vast and varied State Park system offering over 25 miles of maintained hiking trails, campsites and a rental yurt system, and exceptional public recreational facilities.
-Come prepared to ski, play hockey, snowmobile, kayak, surf, bike, hike, hunt, boat, and golf-all within five miles of your home and mostly year-round.
+Outdoor Activities - Homer is well known for its sport fishing (it is the "Halibut Capital of the World" after all), for a vast and varied State Park system offering over 25 miles of maintained hiking trails, campsites and a rental yurt system, and exceptional public recreational facilities.
+Come prepared to ski, play hockey, snowmobile, kayak, surf, bike, hike, boat and hunt-all within five miles of your home and mostly year-round.

-Sport enthusiasts will also enjoy Homer's annual festivals: Kite Surfing Festival, Fat Tire Bike Festival, Winter King Salmon Tournament and Jackpot Halibut Derby, Sea-to-Ski Triathlon, Ski Marathon ...and more!
-Homer's three fitness clubs, lap swim hours at the community pool, a track and artificial turf field and sports clubs help you stay in shape and enjoy all these outdoor recreation pursuits.
+Sport enthusiasts will also enjoy Homer's annual festivals: Kite Surfing Festival, Fat Tire Bike Festival, Winter King Salmon Tournament, Sea-to-Ski Triathlon, Ski Marathon ...and more!
+Homer's fitness facilities, lap swim hours at the community pool, a track and artificial turf field and sports clubs help you stay in shape to enjoy all outdoor recreation pursuits.

-Dining - Hands down, Homer has the best selection of high quality restaurants, cafes, coffee shops, bakeries and ice cream shops to suit all tastes, including two local coffee roasters, two breweries and one winery.
+Dining - Hands down, Homer has the best selection of high quality restaurants, cafes, coffee shops, bakeries and a gelato shop to suit all tastes, including two local coffee roasters, two breweries, a winery and two meaderies.
 Restaurant meals feature locally-sourced spirits and ingredients fresh from Homer's many local food growers.

 Vibrant Arts Scene - With so many arts events to attend and participate in, Homer residents have to plan ahead to make time to stay home!
 Local galleries present monthly First Friday art exhibits, and two arts centers promote visual, literary and performing arts through a variety of workshops and programs.
-Throughout the year, bands can be heard most weekends at Homer's venues -- both local and world renowned--as Homer is a regular stop on Alaska's concert circuit.
-Pier One Theatre comes alive in the summer with plays, from side-splitting comedies to thought-provoking dramas.
-While most of the actors and actresses are local residents, you don't have to don rose-colored glasses to enjoy the shows.
-Pier One puts on top-notch productions that often sell out the house.
+Throughout the year, bands can be heard most weekends at Homer's venues -- both local and world renowned--as Homer is a regular stop on Alaska's concert circuit, and also hosts the World Arts Festival annually each fall.
+Pier One Theatre comes alive in the summer with plays, from side-splitting comedies to thought-provoking dramas to musicals, all top-notch productions performed by local actors and actresses that often sell out the house.

-"Peonies on Pioneer" -- in gardens and murals-- are a visual treat when exploring Homer's Pioneer Avenue business and shopping district.
+"Peonies on Pioneer" --in gardens and murals-- are a visual treat when exploring Homer's Pioneer Avenue business and shopping district.